-Commencement of arbitral proceedings.34.
+Commencement of 34.
 Unless otherwise agreed by the parties, the arbitral proceedings in respect of a particular dispute shall commence on the date on which a request for that dispute to be referred to arbitration is received by the respondent.

-Application of Limitation Act.35.
-(1) The Limitation Act shall apply to arbitration proceedingsas it applies to proceedings before any Court and a reference in that Act to the commencement of an action shall be construed as a reference to the commencement of arbitration proceedings.
+Application of35.
+(1) The Limitation Act shall apply to arbitration proceedings asLimitation Act.it applies to proceedings before any Court and a reference in that Act to theCap.
+7:02commencement of an action shall be construed as a reference to thecommencement of arbitration proceedings.